EN

 External investment funds eligible for consideration for this financial product should obtain an impact score of 7 and above and an IMP label of "B" or "C".

-This financial product does not invest directly in investee companies, but indirectly, through its direct investments in investment funds.
+The Fund does not invest directly in investee companies, but indirectly, through its direct investments in investment funds.
 Anthos expects the investment managers of these investment funds to assess good governance practices of their investee companies.
-Furthermore, this financial product is screened on a periodic basis (mostly yearly) to determine whether an investee company is violating or at risk of violating, one or more of the UN Global Compact Principles and related international norms and standards.
+Furthermore, this financial product is assessed on a periodic basis (mostly yearly) to determine whether an investee company is violating or at risk of violating, one or more of the UN Global Compact Principles and related international norms and standards.

-This financial product seeks to invest 100% of its assets in external investment funds that qualify as sustainable investmentss with environmental or social objectives.
-This may not always be reachable as this financial product may hold from time to time cash and money market instruments for liquidity management purposes and derivatives for hedging and efficient portfolio management purposes.
+The Fund seeks to invest at least 80% of its assets in external investment funds that qualify as sustainable investments with environmental or social objectives.
+This financial product seeks to invest a maximum of 20% of its assets in investments that do not qualify as sustainable investments.
+This includes investments in cash and money market instruments for liquidity management purposes and derivatives for hedging and efficient portfolio management purposes.

 Anthos developed an impact assessment tool – Anthos’ Impact Scorecard – based on the Impact Management Project norms to assess and select external investment funds for this financial product.
 This financial products selects external investment funds (‘impact funds') that have a clear impact intention, allocation and impact measurement and management and professional or leading practices in integrating environmental, social and governance issues and stewardship.
 This assures Anthos that the underlying investee companies do not cause significant harm and have good governance practices.
 Impact potential is scored by looking at the intention, the allocation of capital and the measurement capabilities of the external investment fund and the investment manager Anthos wants to invest in.
-The ESG and IMP composition of this financial product is monitored and reported to investors on a quarterly basis.
+Each potential external investment fund is assessed against the impact criteria shown in figure 1 below and given a score between 0 and 9 points.
+A potential external investment fund needs a score of at least 7 in order to be selected for this financial product.

 1. No significant harm to the sustainable investment objective

-As a fund of funds, this financial product invests in investments that are managed by other investment managers.
+As a fund of funds, the Fund invests in investments that are managed by other investment managers.
 Anthos therefore requires that the investment managers of these external investment funds demonstrate to Anthos that the underlying investments do not significantly harm the sustainable investment objectives of the respective external investment funds.

 Anthos also identifies and monitors the potential adverse impacts of the investment funds this financial product invests in by assessing the ESG investment practices implemented by the external investment managers of these investment funds, and more specifically obtaining information from them on the potential adverse impacts they make through their investment fund’s underlying investments.
-Pre-investment, Anthos assesses these external investment managers on a wide scope of criteria (Negative impacts of the portfolio to the world, exclusions applied to the investment funds, Diversity, Equity & Inclusion, climate change) using Anthos ESG Scorecard.
-This financial product only invests in investment funds that score high on the Anthos ESG scorecard.
+Pre-investment, Anthos assesses these external investment managers on a wide scope of criteria (Negative impacts of the portfolio to the world, exclusions applied to the investment funds, Diversity, Equity & Inclusion, climate change) using the Anthos ESG Scorecard.
+This financial product only invests in investment funds that score either as ‘Professional’ or ‘Leader’ on the Anthos ESG scorecard.

 This financial product implements Anthos' exclusion list by communicating the exclusions criteria to its external managers during the pre-investment phase.
 This exclusion list is included in the side letter upon investment.
 Businesses that should be eliminated include tobacco, gambling, controversial and conventional weapons, adult content when they are responsible for more than 5% of revenues for that particular tenant and criminal enterprises.
-The external investment funds usually already have an exclusion list aligned with Anthos’ exclusion list or aligned with the IFC exclusion list.
+The external investment funds usually already have an exclusion list aligned with Anthos’ exclusion list or aligned with the IFC exclusion list (which is stricter than Anthos’ exclusion list).

-• Sovereign bonds with EU/UN sanctions directed at central governments and including an arms embargo.
+• Sovereign bonds of countries with EU/UN sanctions directed at central governments and including an arms embargo.

 2. Sustainable investment objective of the financial product